-If withdrawal of a subject occurs between regular study visits the subject should when possible (irrespective of the reason for withdrawal) be scheduled for a termination visit to document subject outcome for the endpoints.
+If withdrawal of a subject occurs between regular study visits the subject should when possible (irrespective of the reason for withdrawal) be scheduled for a termination visit to document subject outcome for the primary and secondary endpoints.
 In these cases the eCRF for the next upcoming visit should be completed.

-If a subject is withdrawn from the study, all data collected until the time of withdrawal will be used in the analyses.
+If a subject is withdrawn from the study, all data collected including photographs until the time of withdrawal will be used in the analyses.